CountESS-Project/CountESS/docs/included-plugins/index.md

 quoting
 : whether to quote all string values, even if they don't appear to need it.
 This can reduce the chance of data corruption with software which can otherwise confuse string values for dates or numbers.

+### Data Table

+Sometimes you need a little bit of extra data joined into your tables but don't really want to have a separate CSV file.
+Data Table lets you embed small amounts of data into the configuration directly.

+#### Parameters

+Columns
+: Add columns, giving them names and types.
+Columns may also be indexed to improve join performance.

+Rows
+: Add rows to the data table.

 ### Regex Reader

 If the CSV Reader isn't flexible enough for your file format, the Regex